tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_tables.md

 ## HTML Tables {#htmltables}

 If you need a more sophisticated table syntax, use HTML syntax for the table.
-Although you're using HTML, you can use Markdown inside the table cells by adding `markdown="1"` as an attribute for the `td` tag, as shown in the following table.
+Although you're using HTML, you can use Markdown inside the table cells by adding `markdown="span"` as an attribute for the `td` tag, as shown in the following table.
 You can also control the column widths.

 ```html
 <table>